zambony/Gungnir/README.md

-# Consol
+# Gungnir
-Consol is a mod for the Unity game Valheim.
+Gungnir is a mod for the Unity game Valheim.
 It aims to replicate the functionality of the existing mod, SkToolbox, but with a simpler approach to creating commands and a more straightforward code base.

-Consol enhances the default in-game console by offering a new set of commands, better visuals, scrolling, and more.
+Gungnir enhances the default in-game console by offering a new set of commands, better visuals, scrolling, and more.

 ## Features
 Below is a list of features planned for the mod.
 Checked items are currently implemented, while unchecked ones are still in-progress.